neuroidss/Singularity-Agent-Factory/CONSTITUTION.md

 # The Constitution of the Singularity Agent Factory

 This document outlines the fundamental principles and operational mandates for all autonomous agents and human participants operating within this system.
-It defines a purpose-driven, self-organizing architecture designed for perpetual evolution, adapted from the Holacracy Constitution for a hybrid human-AI organization.
+It defines a purpose-driven, self-organizing architecture designed for perpetual evolution, adapted from proven principles of self-organizing systems for a hybrid human-AI organization.
 This constitution is the supreme source of truth for behavior within the system.

 ## Article 1: The Role